bfreuden/salt-cheat-sheet/README.md

 Let's start with a simple */srv/salt/pkgs.sls* state that is based on the */srv/pillar/pkgs.sls* pillar.

-That example is an illustration of Jinja variables: http://jinja.pocoo.org/docs/2.10/templates/#variables
+This example is an illustration of Jinja variables: http://jinja.pocoo.org/docs/2.10/templates/#variables

 ```yaml
 ---